 Yu County is part of the larger Zhangjiakou prefecture-level city in Hebei Province.
 Zhangjiakou is right on the main route to Beijing from the northwest, and has been the site of fortifications and wars since ancient times – notably, the Badger’s Mount Campaign in which Genghis Khan won a huge battle against the Jin Dynasty in 1211.
 Zhangjiakou used to be known as Kalgan, which is a transliteration of its name in Mongolian: The Gate.

-Yuxian Ancient City
+Yuxian Ancient Town

-The key sights in the Yuxian Ancient City are the Jade Emperor Pavilion, the Nan’an Pagoda (Liao Dynasty, 907-1125), and the Buddha temple.
+The key sights in Yuxian Ancient City are the Jade Emperor Pavilion, the Nan’an Pagoda (Liao Dynasty, 907-1125), and the Buddha temple.

-Da Shu Hua: Fireworks of Molten Iron
+Dashuhua: Fireworks of Molten Iron

-These days, it’s done part of a performance that includes a song and dance routine that illustrates a local legend that culminates with swords being melted down to revive a maiden who’d given her life in order to make the swords better, on the advice of a magician.
+These days, it’s done part of a show that includes a song and dance routine that illustrates a local legend that culminates with swords being melted down to revive a maiden who’d given her life in order to make the swords better, on the advice of a magician.

 Whether there are magicians about or not, it’s still a spectacular sight, and the performance is likely to be attended by quite a crowd.
 For obvious reasons, it’s an outdoor show, and at night, so we’ll need to wrap up warmly so we don’t freeze before all the action.
 The performance lasts for approximately an hour, and the splashing about of the molten iron should take up 15 minutes of that hour.